pkdindustries/soulshack/README.md

 Config & logging:
-  -b, --config string              use the named configuration file (YAML) -A, --admins strings             comma-separated list of allowed hostmasks to administrate the bot -v, --verbose                    enable verbose logging of sessions and configuration
+  -b, --config string              use the named configuration file (YAML) -A, --admins strings             comma-separated list of allowed hostmasks to administrate the bot -V, --verbose                    enable verbose logging of sessions and configuration

 LLM/API configuration:
       --openaikey string           OpenAI API key